Jacoba of Settesoli: Life

 The date of her death in Assisi may be February 8, 1239, although some believed she lived until 1273?.
 She was buried in the Lower Church of the Basilica of Saint Francis, but on August 13, 1932 she was re-interred in the crypt of the Basilica of San Francesco d'Assisi, near those of Francis and his loyal brothers, Leo, Rufino, Masseo, and Angelo.
 Lady Jacoba's feast day is 8 February.

-Her beautiful handmade linens and the garment and shoes Lady Jacoba made for Francis are on display in the Lower Basilica along with other of Francis' artifacts.
+Her handmade linens and the garment and shoes Lady Jacoba made for Francis are on display in the Lower Basilica along with other of Francis' artifacts.

 Legacy

 There is a tradition among Franciscan communities to commemorate the Transitus (i.e. "passing" or death) of St. Francis.
 In some, there has developed the custom of distributing small almond confections (cookies, scones, etc.), recalling Bl.
 Jacoba's attendance at his death.